Darragh87/Darragh-Kavanagh-Portfolio/README.md

 ![Mockup]()

 Website presents Darragh's Kavanagh as a Full Stack Software Devoloper.
-Users will be able to see Darragh's work historty.
+Users will be able to see Darragh's work historty education and will be able to contact me via contact form.

 This project was built with HTML and CSS only.
 I will use a little bit of Bootstrap aswell.